trunghng/trunghng.github.io/_posts/2021-09-06-infinite-series-of-constants.markdown

 [2] MIT 18.01.
 [Single Variable Calculus](https://ocw.mit.edu/courses/mathematics/18-01-single-variable-calculus-fall-2006/)

 ## Footnotes
-[^1]: More information about power series are gonna be written in another post.
+[^1]: We will be going through power series in more detailed in another post.